 The driver must report the problem to DVLA and apply for a new card within seven calendar days.

-The internal clock of a digital tachograph is set to Universal Time Co-ordinated (UTC).
+The internal clock of a digital or smart tachograph is set to Universal Time Co-ordinated (UTC).
 The time displayed on the clock face can be set by the driver either to local time or to UTC.
 However, all data will be recorded by the VU on the time set by the integral clock, which operates on UTC – this is the same as Greenwich Mean Time (GMT).
-You will need to remember that UTC is one hour behind British Summer Time (BST).
-So, between 01.00 on the last Sunday in March and 01.00 on the last Sunday in October drivers must account for the difference when manually inputting activity details in the digital tachograph.
+Drivers will need to remember that UTC is one hour behind British Summer Time (BST).
+So, between 01.00 on the last Sunday in March and 01.00 on the last Sunday in October drivers must account for the difference when manually inputting activity details in the digital or smart tachograph.

 For example, if drivers carried out other work for two hours between 06.00 and 08.00 in June before taking over the vehicle, they must enter this as between 05.00 and 07.00 in UTC time.
 As mentioned above, it is possible for drivers to set the display time on the VU to local BST, but this will not prevent the VU recording in UTC.
 Therefore, it is recommended that drivers leave the display time in UTC as a reminder of the difference.

-A digital tachograph offers the ability for a driver to enter activities carried out by them away from their vehicle.
-This is by means of the manual input facility offered by the instrument.
+A digital or smart tachograph offers the ability for a driver to enter activities carried out by them away from their vehicle.
+This is by means of the manual input facility in the tachograph.
 There is however no requirement to make a manual record on a driver card where all the activity has already been captured on an analogue record sheet.

-Analogue tachographs do not have a manual input facility so a manual record must be made on the reverse of the record sheet detailing the type of activity and the times started and finished. further details are given in the section relating to analogue tachographs under the heading of ‘manual records’.
+Analogue tachographs do not have a manual input facility so a manual record must be made on the reverse of the record sheet detailing the type of activity and the times started and finished.
+Further details are given in the section relating to analogue tachographs under the heading of ‘manual records’.